googleprojectzero/domato/README.md

 !end lines
 ```

-If we instruct the engine to generate 5 lines, we may end up with someting like
+If we instruct the engine to generate 5 lines, we may end up with something like

 ```
 try { var00001 = document.getElementById("hw"); } catch(e) {}